-“This Recycle Week, we’re asking people to look around their house, shed, loft and garage – if they have any quality furniture they don’t need, they can book a free collection with us.
+Dean is now calling on local people to help: “We’re asking people to take a look around their house, shed, loft and garage – if they have any quality furniture they don’t need, they can call us to book a free collection from their home.”